-You will not be able to work out your foreign tax credit if you have shown exempt foreign employment income at N item 19 on your tax return.

-The Australian Taxation Office (ATO) will work it out for you.
+You will not be able to work out your foreign tax credit if you have shown exempt foreign employment income at N item 19 on your tax return (supplementary section).
+The Tax Office will work it out for you.

 If this is the case, print SCHEDULE OF ADDITIONAL INFORMATION-QUESTION 19 on the top of a separate piece of paper and explain your situation.
 Include: